hashicorp/terraform-enterprise-helm/docs/quickstart.md

 * Testing your connection to Terraform Enterprise by inspecting the `_health_check` endpoint of Terraform Enterprise with `curl`
 * Creating an administrative account and authenticating to Terraform Enterprise in the browser.

-If you do not wish to install the included CA certificate feel free to generate a new TLS key set, including a CA certificate.
-Alternatively you could execute this configuration and testing procedure inside an isolated virtual machine.
+Feel free to generate a new TLS key set and a CA certificate if you do not wish to install the included CA certificate.
+Alternatively, you could execute this configuration and testing procedure inside an isolated virtual machine.

 ### Local Connectivity Step 0: Install the CA Certificate

 > :warning: If you are uncomfortable making the following CA certificate file changes or want to confirm the validity of the procedure please consult your local IT staff.

 There is a CA certificate included in this repository [here](./example/ca-certificate.pem).
 Install this CA certificate by whatever means your workstation operating system expects.
 On MacOS we need to open the Keychain Access application and drag the CA cert into the System zone.
-We then open the Get Info interface on the Hashicorp DevTest certificate and update the trust to Always.
+We then open the `Get Info` interface on the Hashicorp DevTest certificate and update the trust to `Always`.

 ### Local Connectivity Step 1: Create a Host File Entry